 National Australia Bank (NAB) is a leading financial institution headquartered in Melbourne, Australia.
-Established in 1893, NAB has grown to become one of the largest banks in the country, serving millions of customers across Australia and New Zealand.
+Established in 1893, NAB has grown to become one of the largest banks in the country, serving millions of customers across Australia, New Zealand, and the UK.
 The bank operates primarily in the banking and financial services industry, offering a comprehensive range of products including personal banking, business banking, and wealth management services.
-NAB is renowned for its commitment to innovation and customer service, with unique offerings such as tailored financial solutions and digital banking platforms.
+NAB is renowned for its commitment to innovation and customer service, with unique offerings such as its digital banking solutions and tailored financial advice.
 The bank has achieved significant milestones, including its recognition as a top employer and its efforts in sustainability and community support.
-With a strong market position, NAB continues to play a pivotal role in shaping the financial landscape in Australia and beyond.
+With a strong market position, NAB continues to be a trusted partner for individuals and businesses seeking reliable financial solutions.

 How does Nab's carbon action stack up?
 DitchCarbon scores companies based on their carbon action and commitment to reducing emissions.
 Read about our methodology to learn more.